CrimsonAS/gtkplatform/README.md

   I am very unsurprised.
 The clipboard code is very new, and right now only supports plain text.
 It also wasn't terribly easy to write due to a combination of [GtkClipboard's documentation](https://developer.gnome.org/gtk3/stable/gtk3-Clipboards.html#gtk-clipboard-set-with-data) basically not existing, and being a rather convoluted API.
+See [#5](https://github.com/CrimsonAS/gtkplatform/issues/5).

 * Drag and drop doesn't work (or: Accessibility, your_feature_here)